Install Blogima for Ghost in Chrome and Firefox

 Photo by Markus Spiske / Unsplash

-Blogima is a browser extension for Ghost that helps you build and maintain healthy internal links (suggestions, broken-link detection, post health, and more) without leaving your editor.
+Blogima is a browser extension for Ghost that helps you build and maintain healthy internal links (link suggestions, broken-link detection, blog post health, and more) without leaving your editor.

 This guide walks through: